 Each tower took decades to complete, with master craftsmen perfecting every stone detail.
 The towers showcase the evolution of Gothic architecture, from the solid Romanesque foundations to the soaring pointed arches that seem to lift the very stones toward heaven.

-Housed in the South Tower, the 13-ton Emmanuel bell has marked significant moments in French history, from royal celebrations to national commemorations.
+Housed in the South Tower, the 13-ton Emmanuel bell was cast in 1681 and has marked pivotal moments in French history — from royal proclamations to Liberation celebrations and the 2024 reopening.

 Witness the incredible stone masonry and architectural innovations that allowed these massive structures to soar skyward while maintaining perfect structural integrity.